Shrub (band)

-Shrub is a reggae, rock and rap group from Columbus, Ohio.
+Shrub is an American reggae, rock and rap group from Columbus, Ohio.
 The band released their debut album, Senorita, a six-song EP in February 2010 and was voted by readers as High Times magazine's Unsigned Band of the Month in September 2010.

 History

 Formation and Señorita EP (2010)

 Shrub formed in 2010 when founding member software developer Jay "Shrub" Shawberry who was a student at Bowling Green State University, with his love for reggae and hip-hop, started rapping and producing music in his own basement the year before and wanted to go further in the music industry under his "Shrub Project".

 The band name is derived from a nickname Shawberry's older brother got in college because their last name sounds like "shrubbery" when you're feeling tipsy, so it's not from marijuana like many fans think.

 He put an advertisement on Craigslist looking for musicians and teamed up with fellow Ohio-native Blaine Dillinger, at the time the guitarist for reggae band Clear Conscience and current HIRIE guitarist.

 They self-produced and recorded their debut album, Señorita, a six-song EP which released on February 17, 2010.
 Señorita features the respected artwork of Opie Ortiz from Sublime fame and singer from the Long Beach Dub Allstars.

 The album also features a guest appearance by DJ Rasta Root (former DJ for Phife Dawg of A Tribe Called Quest).
 It also reached #21 on the Amazon Reggae Bestseller charts.
 And registered three songs in the "Top Alternative Hip Hop" charts on CDBaby.com, with their song "Cherries" reaching the #1 spot.

 Shrub was voted by readers as High Times magazine's "Unsigned Band of the Month" in September 2010.
-Reggae/rock website and magazine The Pier featured Shrub as their most "Exposed!
-Band" in March 2010.